Skip to Content

 Kiana Chen, Staff Writer

-Kiana (Class of 2026) is a sophomore at Carlmont High School and this is her first year with Scot Scoop.
+Kiana is a junior (Class of 2026) in her second year of journalism and currently edits for the Highlander.
 She enjoys taking pictures and connecting with others in her community.
 Outside of school, Kiana can be found on the soccer field or running for Carlmont's track team.
+Check out her portfolio here.

 Isabella Zarzar